tsudalab/MDTS/README.md

 COMBO  (if you want to use Bayesian optimzation in combination with MDTS) https://github.com/tsudalab/combo3

-Tensorflow 2 and Keras if you want to use policy gradient in combination with MDTS
+Tensorflow 2 and Keras if you want to use the neural network expansion policy in combination with MDTS

 # Documentation
 Complete documentation is [here](http://mdts.readthedocs.io/en/latest/)